richardfeeney7/Problem_1/README.md

 Please follow this link to view the finished python code : https://github.com/richardfeeney7/Problem_Sets/blob/master/Problem_1.py

 This program will request the user to input a positive number.
 Once the number is entered it will get the total sum between 1 and the user input.
 An example for this would be if the number nine was entered the result displayed back to the user is forty-five.
 I have also added in the option for the user to try again or exit the application.
+I have used a function to accept the user input, used WHILE and IF statements to retrieve the required output

 If a negative number is entered the user will be notified that they cant use a negative number and if they would like to try again.
 To create this application I have used a function that will accept the number entered by the user.
 I then used while loops and if statements to generate the required result.